 “I do hope the future holds a combination of virtual and in-person events.
 I think it’ll save brands time and resources, too—I’m sure deskside days are incredibly draining!”

-“Events should be meaningful and enjoyable for everyone, publicists and editors alike.
 I couldn’t possibly imagine having to manage all the event planning (and the constant event schedule pre-COVID) that publicists have had to balance.
-If bigger events were reserved for really special, blockbuster, revolutionary launches and brand debuts while desksides were used for smaller launches and updates, it would take a lot of the stress out of the process for all of us.
+If bigger events were reserved for really special, blockbuster, revolutionary launches and beauty brand debuts while desksides were used for smaller launches and updates, it would take a lot of the stress out of the process for all of us.
 We all work so hard as it is, and beauty is supposed to be fun, right?”

 “I am down for a mix!
 I think going forward, desksides (or any shorter brand presentations) held virtually will be super helpful to allow me to attend more of them.
 But again, in-person events need to really have a reason beyond them.